BrikerMan/Kashgari/README.md

 🎉🎉🎉 We renamed the tf.keras version as **kashgari-tf** 🎉🎉🎉

-The project is based on TenorFlow 1.14.0 and Python 3.6+, because it is 2019 and type hints is cool.
+The project is based on TensorFlow 1.14.0 and Python 3.6+, because it is 2019 and type hints is cool.

 ```bash
 pip install kashgari-tf